getreu/tp-note/docs/source/tpnote--manpage.md

 Besides its core function, Tp-Note comes with several built-in markup renderer and viewer, allowing to work with different markup languages at the same time.
-The configuration file variable '`filename.extension`' determine which markup renderer is used for which note file extension.
+The configuration file variable '`filename.extensions`' determines which markup renderer is used for which note file extension.
 Depending on the markup language, this feature is more or less advanced and complete: _Markdown_ (cf. '`Markdown`') is best supported and feature complete: It